marcusbiermann/marcusbiermann.github.io/site/content/_index.md

     description: This paper documents new evidence on how seminar speaking opportunities in economics are distributed across academic ranks.
-From a sample of 270 institutions, I determined that before the COVID-19 pandemic, 34% of seminars were given by assistant professors, 20.4% of seminars were given by associate professors, and 45.6% by full professors.
-      Following the COVID-19 shock, the share of associate professors increased.
+From a sample of 270 institutions, I determined that before the COVID-19 pandemic, 34% of seminars were given by assistant professors, 20.4% by associate professors, and 45.6% by full professors.
+Following the COVID-19 shock, the share given by associate professors increased.
 The participation of women rose at all ranks, with the most pronounced increase among female full professors, while the shares of male assistant and full professors declined.
     subtitle: September 2025